forumone/composer-formula/README.md

 # composer-formula
 Saltstack formula for PHP composer.
+Apparently if commits are signed / verified in github it breaks salt.